StudioMelipone/docker-ruby-2.1.1/README.md

 # Studio Melipone’s Docker container for Ruby 2.1.1

-The container is based on phusion/baseimage-docker and has a specific ruby version installed (version given by tag ie. ruby:2.1 for MRI 2.1.0).
+The container is based on phusion/baseimage-docker and has ruby 2.1.1 installed.
 It is intended for local development.

 Services installed and running: